 Does unconditional love mean to love your partner no matter what?
 Even when they abuse you?

-There are many myths and misconceptions about unconditional love which ruin our chances of actually experiencing it in a relationship.
+There are many myths and misconceptions about unconditional love that ruin our chances of actually experiencing it in a relationship.

 Unconditional love is presented as the purest form of love, the gold standard, the summit of bliss we’re all trying to reach.